keeganosler/Algorithms-and-Data-Structures/README.md

 # Algorithms and Data Structures

-The following are common algorithms in computer science implemented in Java, Javascript and/or Python 3.
+The following are common algorithms in computer science implemented in Java, Javascript, C# and/or Python 3.
+They are for my own practice and learning purposes.